minekube/connect/.web/docs/browser/platform.md

 - **Minekube Connect:** Our networking solution simplifies connectivity, offering public, DDoS-protected endpoints, making the multiplayer experience as smooth as single-player.
 - **Minekube Games:** An administrative dashboard allowing server management with ease, tailored for both server admins and players to streamline their gaming experience.

 Through Minekube Browser, we're not just connecting people to games; we're connecting them to an experience that's enriched by the community and supported by robust technology.
-It's here that the creativity of the Minecraft community truly comes to life, supported by an infrastructure that understands and enhances the gaming landscape.
+It's here that the creativity of the Minecraft community truly comes to life, supported by an infrastructure that is primed for the next generation of cloud gaming experiences.